junjie50/BRDMega/README.md

 # arduinoMega
-Code for interfacing with arduino mega
+Code for interfacing with arduino mega.